NumEconCopenhagen/projects-2020-group7/dataproject/README.md

 2. TRDG.xlsx downloaded from statistikbanekn.dk
 3. TRDC.xlsx downloaded from statistikbanekn.dk

 The **results** of the project can be seen from running [Data project.ipynb].
-If the interactive graphs don't work at the first attempt please rerun all the notebook.
+Please if the interactive graphs don't work at the first attempt rerun all the notebook.
 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:

 pandas_datareader # install with `pip install pandas-datareader`